cpyburn/DirectX12-Ray-Tracing-Engine/README.md

 # DirectX12-Ray-Tracing-Engine
-How to create a ray tracing engine from scratch in DirectX12
+How to create a ray tracing engine from scratch in DirectX12.
+If you are trying to make a Vulkan engine, all of these tutorial principals will apply to the Vulkan framework.

 The purpose of this repo is to go through all the steps of creating a ray tracing engine from scratch using directx 12 and visual studio.